New Zealand – Clinical Trial Regulatory Process

 Regulatory Authority in New Zealand

-- Director-General of Health – Approval from the Director-General of Health is required before a clinical trial using a new medicine may commence in New Zealand.
+• The Director-General of Health requires approval before commencing a clinical trial using a new medicine in New Zealand.

 Health Research Council of New Zealand (HRC)

-- Health Research Council of New Zealand (HRC) recommends the approval of clinical trials to Director – General of Health
+• The Health Research Council of New Zealand (HRC) recommends the approval of clinical trials to the Director – General Health

 What is Medsafe?

-Medsafe is the Medicines and Medical Devices Regulatory Authority for New Zealand.
+Medicines and Medical Devices Regulatory Authority for New Zealand is Medsafe.

-Medsafe administers the regulatory application for clinical trials under Section 30 of the Medicines Act 1981, involving the use of new medicines, unregistered medicines, scientific assessment of gene technology and medical devices.
-Approvals are issued by Medsafe under a delegation from the Director-General of Health.
+It administers the regulatory application for clinical trials under Section 30 of the Medicines Act 1981, involving the use of new medicines, unregistered medicines, scientific assessment of gene technology, and medical devices.
+Medsafe issues approvals under a delegation from the Director-General of Health.

 Medsafe receives and processes applications, liaises with the relevant Health Research Council committee (Standing Committee On Therapeutic Trials (SCOTT) or Gene Technology Advisory Committee (GTAC) and the applicant, and issues approval letters.